AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/designing-interactive-webinars.md

    ![](assets/designing-interactive-webinars-4.png)

+   >[!NOTE]
+   >
+   >By default, the name of the room indicated in the "Interactive Webinar Room Name" field is the same name as your Interactive Webinar Event Program.
+You have the option of changing it to reflect the title of the webinar itself, since this name is visible to your audience.

    >[!TIP]
    >
    >Your webinar will be set to the default language in your Marketo Engage instance, but you have the option to change languages on a per-webinar basis by using the drop-down above the preview.